max-von-aigner/max-von-aigner/README.md

 <br/>
 ## To Forge a Connection 🧚🏽‍♂️

+## Get in touch 🤝

-Should you wish to chat, send a messenger pigeon or use one of those modern communication methods from the list below:
+If you have any questions, or just want to connect, feel free to send a messenger pigeon or use one of those modern communication methods from the list below:
 <br/>

 [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/MaxVonAigner)